-One underestimated marketing tool for your private practice is your practice newsletter.
-Your newsletter might be a fun monthly (or seasonal) update about your practice, but it also can be a draw for new clients as well as keep old clients engaged.
+One powerful marketing tool to utilize in your wellness business as a regular newsletter.
+Your newsletter may be a fun monthly (or seasonal) update about your practice, but it can also be an effective way to attract new clients, as well as keep old clients engaged.

 - Go to local events.
-Set up a stand at a farmer’s market or local festival and be sure to bring a clipboard so that visitors can leave their information to learn more information.
+Set up a stand at your local farmer’s market or local festival and be sure to bring a clipboard so that visitors can leave their information to learn more information.
 Many of them may not become clients right away, but they are additional names to include on your newsletter mailing list so down the road, they may be more likely to convert to clients.

 In your newsletter, you want to include more than just an update of what you’ve been doing for the past few months, but something that everyone can read and engage with.
-If you regularly blog or create recipes, blog posts, articles, and recipes are great things to share.
+If you regularly blog, your recipes and articles are great things to share.

 Pro Tip: If a holiday is coming up, think seasonal!
 It’s a great way to grab someone’s attention.
 For instance, if you know a great healthy swap that will go great with Thanksgiving turkey, that’s a great thing to share.